Certificate in Musicianship

 A year-long opportunity to study music, an instrument, your voice, and the Bible.
 Gain fluency in music as you take private music lessons; learn more about music theory and songwriting.
 Grow musically as you put what you learn into practice as you participate in vocal and instrumental ensembles.
 Bible courses will ground your faith as you study scripture with faculty who will journey with you in discovering the richness of God’s Word.

-In order to be successful in the Worship Arts program, students must have raw musical talent.
-Please submit one video demo: a cover of a song or piece that moves you (with PDF chord chart).
-We don’t require a complex multi-camera edited film – a simple and clear video shot with an iPhone or any smartphone works well.
+To be successful in the Musicianship program, students must have raw musical talent.
+In order to assess this, we ask applicants to submit one video demo: a cover of a song you like or a song that moves you (with PDF chord chart).
+We don’t require a complex multi-camera edited film – a simple and clear video shot with a smartphone works well.
 Make sure your camera device is stable (preferably on a tripod or still surface) and close enough for good, non-distorted audio and clear video.
 The audition demos can be uploaded to YouTube, Dropbox, or e-mailed to Admissions.

 All courses are three credits unless shown otherwise.